andrasq/node-qhttp-agent/Readme.md

 Edited version of http.globalAgent from node-v0.10.29

-This is a drop-in replacement for http.Agent that fixes connection reuse and speeds up requests by 20%.
-Currently all connections are opened with `keepAlive: true`.
+This is a drop-in replacement for http.Agent that fixes connection reuse and speeds up requests by up to 50%.
+All connections are opened with `keepAlive: true`.
+This version is not an event emitter, and does not emit Agent events.

 Fixes the socket TIME_WAIT leak, fixes connection reuse, and is overall much faster than the one in in node-v0.10.
 Uses a timeout thread to harvest idle sockets if socket.unref is not available, so might work with node-v0.8 too.

-This version is not an event emitter, and does not emit Agent events.

         npm install qhttp-agent
         npm test qhtt-pagent